 Uganda is a landlocked country located in eastern Africa and shares its borders with five other countries.
 With more than 40% of rural Ugandans living in abject poverty and the harsh reality of being a top 10 country for HIV prevalence rates, a complex health situation exists.
 With the HIV epidemic, as well as problems such as malaria and other tropical diseases, lack of adequate maternal and child health services and other complicating factors, the need for access to healthcare facilities, trained medical staff and medical supplies still remains a goal with slow progress for the country.

-Project Bumwalukani is located at the base of Mt.
-Elgon in the Bududa district, approximately 260km east of Kampala.
-Bududa is a remote zone often labeled the "forgotten district".
+Project Bududa sits at the base of Mt.
+Elon, approximately 260km east of Kampala.
+Bududa is a remote zone often labeled the "forgotten district."

-We partnered with AAH's grade school.
+We partnered with a grade school.
 We saw a need much greater than our initial efforts.
 We surveyed the community.
 We talked to leaders.
-We expanded our medical staff.
+We built a larger clinic and expanded our medical staff.
 We strategically developed partnerships to provide additional benefits.
 We now provide clinical services and outreach programs to over 14 communities.

-Since expanding our services at Project Bumwalukani to encompass more than 14 communities in the area, we, more than ever, have seen the need to actively listen and respond to the current health situation in Bududa.
-Input from our medical and outreach teams, clinical data, a community based advisory committee, as well as current groups, have all led to the expansion and continued growth at Project Bumwalukani.
+Since expanding our services at Project Bududa to encompass more than 14 communities in the area, we, more than ever, have seen the need to actively listen and respond to the current health situation.
+Input from our medical and outreach teams, clinical data, a community based advisory committee, as well as current groups, have all led to the expansion and continued growth at Project Bududa.
 With the support of our volunteers, we dedicate our resources to three main areas of focus: clinical activities, health education and special initiatives.
-Below are a few examples of our work at Project Bumwalukani.
+Below are a few examples of our work.

 - Primary care services for patients of all ages